pyllyukko/user.js/README.md

 * Fully automatic updates are disabled and left to package management systems on Linux.
 Windows users may want to change this setting.
 * Update check page might incorrectly report Firefox ESR as out-of-date
 * Do No Track must be enabled manually
-* Spoofing referers breaks functionality on websites relying on authentic referer headers
-* Spoofing referers breaks visualisation of 3rd-party sites on the Lightbeam addon
-* Spoofing referers disables CSRF protection on some login pages not implementing origin-header/cookie+token based CSRF protection
 * Blocking 3rd-party cookies breaks a number of payment gateways
 * First-party isolation breaks Microsoft Teams
 * First-party isolation causes HTTP basic auth to ask for credentials for every new tab (see #425)